-7.4.2 Additional Flotation
+6.4.2 Additional Flotation

 If a canoe does not pass the flotation test, teams shall be required to add additional flotation materials until the canoe does pass the test to the satisfaction of the judges and/or C4.
 Any added flotation shall be below the gunwale line.
 Gunwale caps shall not be permitted to serve as flotation material.
-Flotation added at the Conference Symposium Competition shall remain in place for canoes that qualify for the Society-wide Competition.
-At the Society-wide Competition, the canoe with its added flotation shall be considered "as built, as delivered" and shall be judged accordingly.
+If flotation is added at the Conference Symposium Competition, it shall be removed for the Society-wide Competition.
+At the Society-wide Competition, the canoe will be evaluated in the flotation test as if it was the first time undergoing the flotation test.